 Hours of Research in Minutes

 Upon adopting geothinQ in 2012, Daniel Island was immediately able to access and analyze property data on-demand, while also being able to share critical documents, such as builder files and site infrastructure documents, across teams – eliminating constant back and forth.
 Armed with real-time data and an enhanced ability to collaborate, the Daniel Island team could track lot construction status, see lots under contract, and better manage inventory and timelines within minutes.
-With this new project management and property analysis process, Daniel Island made better decisions on when to start new phases and determine phase lines.
-In addition, they can create compelling maps to show builders what will be available and when – streamlining the land acquisition process.
-In addition, the team began mapping data layers to see environmental data, topography and soils to make better land planning decisions.
+Important property data such as parcel numbers and property lines were also visualized on Daniel Island’s geothinQ application.
+With this new project management and property analysis process, Daniel Island made better decisions on when to start new phases and determine phase boundaries.
+In addition, they can create compelling property maps to show builders what will be available and when – streamlining the land acquisition process.
+Following the addition of property specific data the team began mapping data layers with environmental, topography, and soils data to make better land planning decisions.

 The development team behind Daniel Island is now using geothinQ for planning, project management, budgeting and scheduling for its latest project as well – Carnes Crossroads.